-Hyaluronan (HA) is a major component of the extracellular matrix in vertebrates and affects numerous physiological processes, such as cell adhesion and migration as well as cell differentiation and proliferation.
-HA is a linear polysaccharide consisting of alternating glucuronic acid and N-acetylglucosamine residues and can reach several microns in length.
-In eukaryotes as well as in some Gram-positive bacteria, the polymer is synthesized by a membrane-embedded hyaluronan synthase (HAS) that also transports the polymer to the cell surface.
+Hyaluronan (HA) is a major and essential component of the extracellular matrix in vertebrates and affects many physiological processes, such as cell adhesion and migration, cell differentiation, and proliferation.
+HA is a linear polysaccharide consisting of alternating glucuronic acid and N-acetylglucosamine units and can reach several microns in length.
+In eukaryotes as well as in some Gram-positive pathogens, the polymer is synthesized by membrane-embedded hyaluronan synthase (HAS).
+HAS synthesizes HA and translocates the polymer to the cell surface.
 We seek to determine the mechanism by which HAS accomplishes these tasks and controls HA polymer length.

-O antigens are complex carbohydrates that represent the variable region of lipopolysaccharides in the outer membrane of Gram-negative bacteria.
-The polymers form extended barriers around the cell, thereby reducing the efficacy of the host's innate immune response.
-LPS molecules are assembled in the periplasm by ligating O antigens to the lipid-A core.
+O antigens are complex carbohydrates that represent the variable regions of lipopolysaccharides in the outer membrane of Gram-negative bacteria.
+The polymers form extended barriers around many pathogens to reduce the efficacy of their hosts' innate immune responses.
+LPS molecules are assembled in the periplasm by ligating the O antigen to the lipid-A core.
 How the O antigen reaches the periplasm and is transferred to the lipid-A core are important unresolved questions.
 We are interested in studying the so-called ABC transporter-dependent pathway in which high molecular weight O antigens are transported across the inner membrane by a channel-forming ABC transporter, called WzmWzt.

 ABC transporter-dependent O antigen biosynthesis.
 Left: O antigen polymers are assembled on undecaprenyl-phosphate lipids in a multi-step process.
 In some cases, the completed polysaccharide is chemically modified at its non-reducing end (black star).
 This modification is recognized by the associated WzmWzt ABC transporter.
 WzmWzt reorients the lipid-linked polymer in the inner bacterial membrane after which the O antigen chain is transferred to the lipid-A core.
-Right: Structure of WzmWzt in an ATP bound conformation.The transporter forms a continuous transmembrane channel (gold surface) with lateral exits towards the periplasmic lipid leaflet.
+Right: Recent cryo EM structures of WzmWzt in open and closed conformations.